 The percentage changes in respect of NWRC are shown in the table below.
 It should be noted that the calculation of the highest paid director is based on the mid-point of the band within which their remuneration fell each year.

-2022/23
+2023/24 compared to 2022/23

-Percentage change for: compared to 2021/22
+Percentage change for: 2022/23

-Average employee salary and allowances 3.89%
+Average employee salary and allowances 6.15%

 Highest paid director's salary and allowances 0%